AhiruSoftwareCompany/alcoholtestapp/README.md

 ## Issues
 Found a bug?
 Want to request a new feature?
 Please let us know by submitting an issue or use the in-app feedback function (in the options menu).

-## Contributing
-Anyone and everyone is welcome to contribute e.g. sounds (with YouTube source).

 ## Sources/Adaptions
-Readme adapted from [Esri](https://github.com/Esri/arcgis-runtime-samples-android) [Emoji icons provided free by EmojiOne](http://emojione.com/)
+Readme adapted from [Esri](https://github.com/Esri/arcgis-runtime-samples-android)

+[Emoji icons provided free by EmojiOne](http://emojione.com/)